Minnesota Council of Teachers of Mathematics

 Reporting Requirements: Present project strategies at the MCTM Conference or write a summary.
 It is expected that the report includes details sufficient to allow for replicability.
 This summary may be made available to MCTM members.

 Notes: Online application requires a description of the project, statement of need, itemized proposed budget, letter of support from your school, district, or institution administrator.
 The link below includes questions and answers that the applicant needs to be familiar with.
 Funds are not for student travel or personal gain of the educator.

 Ross Taylor Mathematics Education and Leadership Scholarship

-Target Audience: Minnesota Mathematics Educators.
+Target Audience: Minnesota PreK-12 teachers of Mathematics.
 MCTM membership is preferred.